barionleg/cesium.wiki.gs/Models-Details.md

 ## Tools

-* Model editor - load models into a Cesium scene, tweak their animations, etc.
+* Model viewer/editor - load models into a Cesium scene, tweak their materials, animations, etc.
-   * Perhaps part of Sandcastle.
+   * Server with file-watcher that converters saved COLLADA to WebGL TF and uses web sockets to push to viewer.
 * Useful to integrate with existing WebGL modeling tools?
 Do any of these have APIs for accessing models?
    * [3DTin](http://www.3dtin.com/)
    * [Bevelity](http://www.bevelity.com/)